 Authentication Type One-Time Strength Multiple Attempts Strength DSA-based authentication (SSHv2) DSA signing and verification is used to authenticate the module during SSHv2.
 This mechanism is as strong as the DSA algorithm using a 1024 bit key pair and provides 80 bits of equivalent security.
 1500 attempts per minute possible, resulting in a less than 1 in 8.0510^20 chance per minute RSA-based authentication (SSHv2 and TLS handshake) RSA encryption and decryption is used to authenticate the module during SSHv2, and the TLS handshake.
-This mechanism is as strong as the RSA algorithm using a 1024 bit key pair and provides 80 bits of equivalent security.
+TLS supports using a key pair of either 1024, 2048 and 4096 bit, SSHv2 supports a key pair of 1024 bits.
+Using a 1024 bit key pair provides 80 bits of equivalent security.
 1500 attempts per minute possible, resulting in a less than 1 in 8.0510^20 chance per minute RSA-based authentication (IKE) RSA signing and verification is used to authenticate to the module during IKE.
-This mechanism is as strong as the RSA algorithm using a 1024 bit key pair and provides 80 bits of equivalent security.
+This mechanism is as strong as the RSA algorithm using a key pair of 1024, 2048 and 4096 bits.
+Using a 1024 bit key pair provides 80 bits of equivalent security.
 Less than 2 attempts per minute possible, resulting in a less than 1 in 6.0410^23 chance per minute Pre-shared key-based authentication (IKE) Pre-shared keys must be at least six characters long and use at least four different characters.
 Even if only uppercase letters were used without repetition for a six character pre-shared key, the probability of randomly guessing the correct sequence is one in 165,765,600.
 HMAC SHA-1 verification is used for additional data packet integrity during IKE negotiations with pre-shared keys.
-Less than 2 attempts per minute possible, resulting in a less than 1 in 82,882,800 chance per minute Password-based authentication Passwords are required to be at least six characters long.
+Less than 2 attempts per minute possible, resulting in a less than 1 in 82,882,800 chance per minute Password-based authentication Passwords are required to be between 6 and 128 characters long (SNMPv3 requires at least eight characters).
 Numeric, alphabetic (upper and lowercase), and keyboard and extended characters can be used, which gives a total of 95 characters to choose from.
-Considering only the case-insensitive alphabet using a password with repetition, the number of potential passwords is 26^6.
+Considering only the minimum password length with a case-insensitive alphabet using a password with repetition, the number of potential passwords is 26^6.
 Less than 36 attempts per minute possible, resulting in a less than 1 in 8,580,993 chance per minute